Sisyphus1813/Checksum-Sentinel/README.md

 - Add reproducible test cases or corpus integration scripts
 - Improve coverage or validation of rule-based and hash-based detections

 Please ensure any submitted corpus data complies with applicable laws and does not contain live, active malware.
-The goal is to expand testing responsibly while improving the tool’s accuracy and robustness for all users.
+The goal is to expand testing responsibly while improving the tool's accuracy and robustness for all users.

 ---